How a Warsh-Led Fed Could Reshape Commercial Real Estate Financing

 - Retail: Neighborhood centers with grocery anchors may see refinancing stabilize as essential businesses demonstrate consistent cash flows

 Market participants should monitor three critical signals: Warsh's confirmation hearing testimony for policy specifics, the pace of Fed balance sheet reduction in Q2 2026, and regional bank lending surveys from the FDIC.
-The combination of structural reform and rate policy independence could create a 200-300 basis point spread between best-in-class and distressed CRE financing by year-end 2026—a disparity that rewards well-capitalized operators while punishing overleveraged portfolios.
+The combination of structural reform and rate policy independence could create a meaningful spread between best-in-class and distressed CRE financing—a disparity that rewards well-capitalized operators while punishing overleveraged portfolios.

 Stay Ahead of the Market